High-dimensional statistical arbitrage with factor models and stochastic control: Introduction

-To conclude the paper with a more empirical analysis, we also perform extensive numerical simulations with a high-dimensional number of assets (100).
+To conclude the paper with a more empirical analysis, we also perform extensive numerical simulations with a high-dimensional number of assets.
 This gives further insights about the behavior of the previous strategies that are not obvious when looking at the corresponding equations, and allows us to understand the sensitivity of the model parameters and the dependence on the underlying factor model.
-This high-dimensional numerical study is also new with respect to the existing literature, and the main conclusions are that (1) the exponential-utility strategies are more profitable than the mean-variance strategies (and they also take more extreme positions), (2) after some initial up and downs the sample paths of the different wealth processes progressively stabilize due to the asymptotic properties of the Ornstein-Uhlenbeck process, (3) increasing the risk-control parameters (like the parameter controlling dollar neutrality) consistently produces a concentration of the distribution of the terminal wealth around smaller values, and (4) imposing market neutrality when the loadings of the factor model get bigger leads to more aggressive strategies whose terminal wealth has a higher variance.
+This high-dimensional numerical study is also new with respect to the existing literature, and the main conclusions are that (1) the exponential-utility strategies are more profitable than the mean-variance strategies and they also take more extreme positions, (2) after some initial up and downs the sample paths of the different wealth processes progressively stabilize due to the asymptotic properties of the Ornstein-Uhlenbeck process, (3) increasing the risk-control parameters consistently produces a concentration of the distribution of the terminal wealth around smaller values, and (4) imposing market neutrality when the loadings of the factor model get bigger leads to more aggressive strategies whose terminal wealth has a higher variance.

 The remainder of the article is organized as follows.
 In section 2 we introduce our model, construct the market-neutral portfolios that make the problem analytically tractable, and formulate the control problems.
-Next, section 3 presents the basic results under the exponential and the mean-variance frameworks, whereas section 4 extends these results by considering the addition of soft constraints and of quadratic transaction costs.
-Section 5 then allows us to understand in greater depth the behavior of the previous strategies and models by performing some Monte Carlo simulations, and section 6 presents the main conclusions and proposes future new directions of research.
+Next, in section 3 we present the basic results under the exponential and the mean-variance frameworks, whereas section 4 extends these results by considering the addition of soft constraints and of quadratic transaction costs.
+Section 5 contains Monte Carlo simulations that provide further insight about the qualitative behavior of the found strategies, and section 6 presents the main conclusions and proposes future new directions of research.
 Finally, an appendix contains all the proofs.